-I breathed in the garden, feeling blessedness condensing in moist droplets deep in my consciousness.
-How did I get so lucky, I thought for the umpteenth time.
-Time sidled by, drop by deliberate drop.
-Oh, the delicious laziness!
+I breathed in the garden, feeling blessedness condensing in moist droplets, deep within my consciousness.
+How did I get so lucky, I wondered for the umpteenth time!
+I marveled at my good fortune, one figurative eye cocked warily watching out for the imps who love to snatch the blessedness away the moment you get conscious of it.
+As I sat on the swing, time sidled by, drop by deliberate drop.
+Oh, the delicious laziness of it all!

 The time you enjoy wasting is not wasted time.

-My roving eye wandered over the stunted jasmine bushes alternating with the roses.
+My roving eye wandered over the robust jasmine bushes alternating with the roses.
 The jasmine is flowering, I noted happily.

 I blinked in surprise.
 How could the jasmine be flowering already?!
-It seemed barely a few weeks when the last jasmine season waned.
+Hadn’t it just finished flowering?
+It seemed barely a few weeks when I had picked the last crop of fragrant jasmines!
 And it was here again!
-How was such a thing even possible?!
 Had one year gone by already?!
 When did that happen?
-I looked around involuntarily, expecting to find the elusive year slipping away surreptitiously.
+I looked around involuntarily, expecting to find the year slipping away surreptitiously.